oapicf/pinterest-sdk/clients/javascript/generated/docs/PinsApi.md

 let apiInstance = new PinterestSdk.PinsApi();
 let opts = {
-  'bookmark': "bookmark_example", // String | Cursor used to fetch the next page of items 'pageSize': 25, // Number | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
-  'pinFilter': "pinFilter_example", // String | Pin filter.
+  'pinFilter': "pinFilter_example", // String | The filter to apply to the pins 'pinMetrics': false, // Boolean | Specify whether to return 90d and lifetime Pin metrics.
+Total comments and total reactions are only available with lifetime Pin metrics.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
+Lifetime metrics are available for all Pin formats since then.
-  'includeProtectedPins': false, // Boolean | Specify if return pins from protected boards 'pinType': "pinType_example", // String | The type of pins to return, currently only enabled for private pins 'creativeTypes': ["REGULAR"], // [String] | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+  'includeProtectedPins': false, // Boolean | Whether to include protected pins in the results 'pinType': "pinType_example", // String | The type of pins to return, currently only enabled for private pins 'creativeTypes': [new PinterestSdk.CreativeType()], // [CreativeType] | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead.
   'adAccountId': "adAccountId_example", // String | Unique identifier of an ad account.
-  'pinMetrics': false // Boolean | Specify whether to return 90d and lifetime Pin metrics.
-Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
-Lifetime metrics are available for all Pin formats since then.
+  'bookmark': "bookmark_example", // String | Cursor used to fetch the next page of items 'pageSize': 25 // Number | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information.
 };
 apiInstance.pinsList(opts, (error, data, response) => {
   if (error) {